noulasd/noulasd.github.io/_pages/conferences.md

 ## Talks:

+* Braid groups, Galois groups and some algebraic curves, <a href="https://sites.google.com/view/ecasummerschool2025">Elliptic curves and their applications, Institute of Mathematics of National Academy of Sciences of Armenia, Yerevan, 2025.</a>

 * The Heisenberg curve in Arithmetic Topology, <a href="https://sites.google.com/view/greek-women-in-mathematics-en/events/second-gwm-workshop">Second Workshop of Greek Women in Mathematics,</a> University of Athens, Greece, 04/07/2024.

 ## Posters: